Martin-Little House

-The Martin-Little House is an historic, American home that is located in Charlestown Township, Chester County, Pennsylvania.
+The Martin-Little House is a historic, American home that is located in Charlestown Township, Chester County, Pennsylvania.

 It was added to the National Register of Historic Places in 1973.

 History and architectural features

 This historic structure consists of five sections that were built roughly between 1735 and 1960.
 The oldest section was built circa 1735, and is a 1 1/2-story, stuccoed, stone, saltbox-form dwelling.
 A 2 1/2-story, five-bay, stone, main section was added as a wing in 1810.
 Later additions are the two-story kitchen wing, which dates to the late-nineteenth century, a two-story bedroom wing from the mid-twentieth century, and a one-story, shed-roofed, frame addition from 1960.
 The oldest section may have served as a stagecoach stop and post office in the mid-eighteenth century.

-It was added to the National Register of Historic Places in 1973.